1119231/CapstoneProject/README.md

 App Name- Instant Delicious

 Description- This is an react native app, offering a delightful culinary experience right at your fingertips.
-Whether you're a seasoned chef or a beginner in the kitchen, TastyBites is your ultimate companion for exploring, discovering, and creating mouthwatering recipes.
+Whether you're a seasoned chef or a beginner in the kitchen, Instant delicious is your ultimate companion for exploring, discovering, and creating mouthwatering recipes.

 Features-<br>
 -User can access a collection of recipes<br>